 "That isn't my target demographic"

-While these are important points to consider, they miss the mark a bit, and our response to both of them is virtually the same.
-Think of it this way: if even one person is hurt, excluded, offended, or invalidated by something we've said, then it's a good idea to reflect on our language, right?
+While these are important points to consider, they miss the mark a bit, and my response to both of them is virtually the same.
+Think of it this way: if even one person is hurt, excluded, offended, or invalidated by something we've said, then it's a good idea to reflect on language, right?
 Because all birthing people deserve respectful, validating care that is attentive to their gender.
 And practicing affirming language is really simple on our part as birth workers but makes a huge impact on the communities we serve — we have the potential to help pregnant people and their families feel seen, heard, understood, and truly cared for.

 Next up: sexuality and sexual expression